S-Temple/637Assignment3/seng637-a3-Team6.md

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)

 ## Range
-changes inculde adding actual intentional tests for contains with no added coverage.
+changes inculde adding actual intentional tests for contains method with no added coverage.
 The equals method now has a test for non range objects that brings its coverage up to 100%.
-We will explain in deatil later why its impossible to add tests to increase coverage for most of the methods without changeing the source code and after how one would change the source code to get 100% coverage.
+We will explain in detail later why its impossible to add tests to increase coverage for most of the other methods without changeing the source code and after how one would change the source code to get 100% coverage.

 Equals: